-The Society's response to the findings identified in our audit is described in the attached Management Letter.
-The Society's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Society's response to the findings identified in our audit is described in the separate management letter.
+Government Auditing Standards require the auditor to perform limited procedures on the Society's response to the finding identified in our audit and described previously.
+The Society's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.